ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/lets-example.md

  a Canadian town stuck in depression back in 1981.
 Local exchange trading systems were extremely popular during 1998-2002 Argentine Great Depression.
 Most LETS groups range from 50 to 250 members, with paper-based credit notes and ledger maintained by a core committee.
 However, paper-based LETS currencies have shown some problems, such as counterfeit notes, possible rogue behavior of system managers, and so on.
-So blockchain-based LETS could be superior to the old systems.
+Therefore, blockchain-based LETS could be superior to the old systems.

  In this article we show how LETS could be implemented on top of Ergo.
 To the best of our knowledge, this is the first implementation of such kind of community currency on top of a blockchain.
  Our reference implementation
  is simple and consists of two contracts, namely, a management contract and an exchange contract.
- We skip Ergo preliminaries, so please read ICO article and ErgoScript tutorials for starters.
+ We skip Ergo preliminaries, so please read the ICO article and ErgoScript tutorials for starters.
  Nevertheless, we are going to introduce a couple of new terms in following sentences.
  If a token is issued with amount equal to one, we call it the singleton token.
 Similarly, a box which contains the singleton token is called the singleton box.

  The management contract is controlling a singleton box which holds members of the LETS system.
- The contract allows to add new members with the pace of one member per one transaction.
-The box is not storing members, but only a small digest of authenticated data structure built on top of the members directory.
+ The contract enables the adding of new members at the pace of one member per one transaction.
+The box is not storing members, but only a small digest of authenticated data structure built on top of the members' directory.
 A member is associated with a singleton token issued in a transaction which is adding the member to the directory.
 The transaction creates a new member's box which contains the member's singleton token.
-The member's box is protected the exchange contract.
+The member's box is protected by the exchange contract.
 Also, the newly created member's box has initial balance written down into the R4 register, and the balance is equal to zero in our example.
 The transaction creating a new member must provide a proof of correctness for directory transformation.